Use this guide to understand why EDI software is critical to the supply chain and learn every EDI transaction code by industry.

 EDI 837: Health Care Claim

-The Criticality of Modern EDI
+The Advancement of Modern EDI

 To best leverage EDI as a component of a comprehensive B2B integration strategy, a flexible and versatile integration framework that enables B2B ecosystem engagement with EDI capabilities is essential.
 Further, EDI can no longer be considered as a standalone use case in addressing the expansive demands necessitated when participating in B2B.
 Other considerations such as protocol depth, application and business connectors, APIs, and governance and security functionality need also be included.